Folk healer

 A folk healer is an unlicensed person who practices the art of healing using traditional practices, herbal remedies and the power of suggestion.

 Origin

 The term "folk" was traditionally associated with medical and healing practices that weren't explicitly approved by the dominant religious institution.
 People who didn't seek help from an approved priest or religious figure would seek the help of the local folk healer.
-Folk healers, despite their technical illegitimacy, were often viewed as being more involved with the healing process and made their patients more comfortable than other practitioners.
-With modern medicine being preferred, some look towards folk healers to get consoled from the sacred use of traditional medicine.
+Folk healers were often viewed as being more involved with the healing process and made their patients more comfortable than other practitioners.
+They play vital roles in many communities by providing accessible care that integrates cultural, religious, and social beliefs.

 Region-specific names and practices

 Although common across the globe, each region has its own unique cultural practices and names for their folk healers.